eugenia1984/react-varios-cursos/07-react-testing-and-debugging/README.md

 ### :book: Temas

-- Setting up
+- 1 -Setting up

-- Testing with Jest
+- 2 - Testing with Jest

-- DEbugging with Chrome and Extensions
+- 3 - Debugging with Chrome and Extensions

-- ESLint and Types
+- 4 - ESLint and Types

 ---